 If you need help with your application or any other part of the process of applying for unemployment, call the Unemployment Insurance Division of the Wisconsin Department of Workforce Development to speak with an agent.

-If your last name begins with the letters A through M, call between 7AM and 12PM Monday through Friday, and between 7AM and 1:30PM on Saturdays.
+If your last name begins with the letters A through M, call between 6:15AM and 12PM Monday through Friday, and between 7AM and 1:30PM on Saturdays.